kingscott/fluffy-guide/README.md

 # fluffy-guide
 My modular boilerplate for JS apps.
+Mainly used with React.

+### issues

+* using old version of babel